mysrcs/hugooooo/content/alpha-details.md

 ## Alpha caveats

+However, we also hold some caveats regarding the alpha.

 ### Payment will be required later

 From the beta onwards, unpaid accounts will be limited to read-only access to their own projects.
 Affected users will be emailed at least 60 days in advance of the transition.
 Users who host their own instance of Sourcehut, on their own servers, will be unaffected by this.

-Unpaid accounts will still be able to contribute to projects on the platform, and in fact you can use most services without having an account at all.
-Payment will only be required to have ownership over resources, submit build jobs, and so on.
+Additionally, financial aid will be provided to those who cannot pay; no one is going to be priced out.

+The exact details of any billing changes will be discussed extensively with the community well in advance, and you are welcome to make yourself heard in these discussions.

+See the [billing FAQ](https://man.sr.ht/billing-faq.md) for details.

 ### Some services are incomplete